 How do I Become a Computer User Support Specialist?

 What education is needed to be a Computer User Support Specialist?

 What work experience do I need to become a Computer User Support Specialist?

 Who Employs Computer User Support Specialists?

 Below are examples of industries where Computer User Support Specialists work:

-Those thinking about becoming a Computer User Support Specialist might also be interested in the following careers:
+Those interested in being a Computer User Support Specialist may also be interested in: